textcreationpartnership/A01765/README.md

 ##Content Summary##

 #####Front#####
-The xliiij. sermon of M. Giulio of Milane, touchyng the Lordes supper[Giulio, da Milano].1559Approx.

 #####Body#####

-The xliiij. sermon of M. Giulio of Milane, touchyng the Lordes supper[Giulio, da Milano].1559Approx.
+1. The .xliiii.
+Sermon of Maſter Giulio of Milane, touchyng the Lordes Supper.

 #####Back#####
-The xliiij. sermon of M. Giulio of Milane, touchyng the Lordes supper[Giulio, da Milano].1559Approx.
+¶ Imprinted at London by Rycharde Iugge, Printer to the Queues Maieſtie.
 **Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!